alexirpan/alexirpan.github.io/_posts/2021-02-18-flash-games.markdown

 This complexity extends to the enemies as well.
 Their attacks also apply complicated buffs and debuffs, and the game UI (usually) spells out exactly what they do, so you have all the information needed to decide how to deal with the current battle state.
-Enemy AI is also simple enough that you often have a good feel for what attacks enemies are going to do, it's expected that you exploit these patterns to beat the game.
-For example, one enemy alternates between doing 3x more damage, and taking 3x more damage, on a fixed timer.
-So strategy in that fight is about figuring out how to survive the first phase, then retaliate in the 2nd.
-The fights can get sort of gimmicky, but I think it's gimmicky in a good way.
-The gimmicks force fights to play out differently.
+Enemy AI also follows simple patterns that you're expected to figure out and exploit to beat the game.
+For example, one enemy alternates between doing 3x more damage, and taking 3x more damage.
+So strategy in that fight is about figuring out how to survive the first phase, to let you retaliate in the second.
+The fights can be gimmicky, but I think they're gimmicky in a good way, they force fights to play out differently.

 I will say that once you figure out the best skill combos, it becomes hard to play the game casually.
-Skills in Sonny are not *strictly* worse than other skills, but there are definitely skills that are way stronger/weaker than their counterparts.
+Skills in Sonny are not *strictly* better than other skills, but there are definitely skills that are way stronger in most scenarios.
 Additionally, my praise is mostly for Sonny 2.
 Sonny 1 has some of the same flavor, but the skill tree isn't as varied as it is in Sonny 2.
 I think the second game improves on the first on every way, so you may want to start there, but Sonny 1 is a fine game as well.